FeliziusV/SmartPlantPot-Hardware-Side/README.md

-# The SmartPod Hardware-Side:
+# The SmartPlantPod Hardware-Side:

-The Hardware-Side of the SmartPod system consists of a Raspberry Pi, an Arduino microcontroller,  a camera, and sensors.
+The Hardware-Side of the SmartPlantPod system consists of a Raspberry Pi, an Arduino microcontroller,  a camera, and sensors.
 The sensors are connected on the Arduino board and the Raspberry Pi sends the collected data received from the Arduino to a Server.

 ![The SmartPod Hardware-Side](https://github.com/FeliziusV/SmartPod-Hardware-Side/blob/master/Wiki/images/IMG_1799.jpg)